 Imperfection.
 I like things with a smudge, a dent, a speck of rust.
 I never polish my shells or chrome-plate or polish my hardware.
 Drums are a bit like people to me.
 Whoever met someone perfect?
 Sometimes I like to think of my drums as artefacts from my personal crusade against perfectionism.
-On the other hand I take great care that the drum is perfect on the level of construction.
+On the other hand I take great care that the drum is perfect on the level of construction and functionality.
 I want my drums to age naturally, but stay in shape.

 Wood.
 In my drumbuilding career thusfar I spent 55 euro's on wood; 50 euro's for a mohagony church bench and 5 euro's for a board of unknown hardwood in a secondhand store.
 All the rest was found on the street, given to me, or taken from the forest ground.
 I like working with what I have and what comes to me.
 Too much wood (and other stuff) is wasted in this world.